 Patrons waiting until the last minute may find their request denied, especially if the show is still scheduled to perform.
 If you have purchased the extra insurance, you can just have the whole transaction refunded, but otherwise, you are left to fend with Telecharge and Ticketmaster.

 Box office staff are in the perfect position to help but they are not legally compelled to exchange these tickets.
 Telecharge.com also offers "Advance Exchanges" for the days when the storm will likely have the most impact on the city, but not all Broadway shows participate in this process.

 Getting "Ticket Broker" Tickets Refunded

-Ticket brokers are not the most helpful people when a big storm approaches New York.
-They are the least likely to help with refunds or exchanges, as they have already made their profit from the sale and are not interested in the concerns of their clients pertaining to the weather or any potential danger in getting to the show.
-When all Broadway shows are completely cancelled and refunds are automatically processed for ticket holders, some ticket brokers do not automatically refund their clients' money, unless requested, which is a highly questionable practice.
-This is perhaps another reason to avoid ticket brokers for Broadway tickets in the first place.
+Ticket brokers are not the most helpful when a big storm approaches New York as they have already made their profit from the sale, and are not interested in the concerns of their clients pertaining to any potential danger in getting to the show.
+When all Broadway shows are completely cancelled and refunds are automatically processed for ticket holders, some ticket brokers only refund their clients' money, when requested, which is a highly questionable practice.

 Mass-Cancellation of All Broadway Shows